-One issue that everyone has regardless if you are a professional or not, is sound, your audio, everyone has very bad sound quality (unless they are using their headphones with built in microphone).
+One issue that everyone has regardless if you are a professional or not, is sound, your audio, everyone has very poor sound quality (unless they are using their headphones with built in microphone).

-The main reason is that the software of your device is trying to "fight" between the voices in the room that you are in and your voice, trying to distinguish which is which to be able to "cancel the noise" and the farther you are from your device the harder the device has to work.
+The main reason is that your device software is trying to "fight" between the voices in the room that you are in and your voice, trying to distinguish which is which in order to "cancel the noise" and the farther you are from your device the harder the device has to work.

-That is why your first option of fixing the problem is to use the headset that probably came with your phone with a built in microphone, but that leads into the next set of problems and their solution.
+For most, their first option to try and fix the issue is to use the headset that came with their phone that has a built in microphone, but even that leads to another set of problems.

-In a previous post, I wrote how to improve your meetings on Zoom, it also applies to any video conferencing software.
+In a previous post, I wrote how to improve your meetings on Zoom, and the solution referenced in that article also applies to any video conference software.

-First determine what type of plug does the device you are using for the video conferencing has and what plug does your new microphone has?
+First determine what type of plug the device you are using the video conferencing for has, and also what plug your microphone has.

-STEP 1 - What type of input does your device have?
+STEP 1 - What type of input/output does your device have?

-To determine your device connection type is simple, does it have 1 plug for both headphone and microphone? or 2 plugs, one for headphones and one fro microphone?
+To determine your device connection type is simple, does it have 1 plug for both a headphone and a microphone?
+Or 2 plugs, one for headphones and one for a microphone?

 Option 1 - Single Jack Port

 Option 2 - 2 jack ports, 1 Headphones 1 Microphone